 - See Rates & Fees

-See additional details for Hilton Honors American Express Ascend Card
+See additional details for Hilton Honors American Express Surpass® Card

-New cardmembers earn 125,000 Hilton Honors Bonus Points with the Hilton Honors American Express Ascend Card after you use your new Card to make $2,000 in eligible purchase within the first 3 months of Card Membership.
+New cardmembers earn 130,000 Hilton Honors Bonus Points and a free weekend night reward after you spend $4,000 in purchases on the Card within your first 4 months of Card membership.
 Those welcome offer points are more than enough for a free room night at your choice of Hilton-branded properties.